top of page

 My original business name idea was "Hyperfocused Cleaning Disorder" as a result, but I don't expect most people to know what that means (especially when the phrase "attention deficit" contradicts it).
 I changed the idea to "Obsessive" for clarity, and because cleaning starts with a "c", the name became what it is.

 While our acronym is "OCD" when shortening our name, you'll notice that we don't abbreviate it.
-Furthemore, we know (and respect!) that people out there also disagree with our name choice, due to still-more stereotypes that those with obsessive compulsive disorder face.
+Furthemore, we know (and respect!) that people out there also disagree with our name choice, due to still-more stereotypes that those with obsessive compulsive disorder face around cleaning, which is also somewhat of a misnomer.
+I am grateful that people care, who reach out to us to provide education on the topic, and who are driven to stick up for what is right.
+That's amazing.

-It is notable that I asked my own clientele who had diagnosed OCD (hence my cleaning for them, as we were a great match for each other), before I formalized the name, to ensure that I would make my decision out of due diligence.
-They responded with "I think its cute," and insisted that I not worry about it.
-To be clear, an individual's choice to be offended is not wrong, and that we are all offended by each other is also ok.
+My clientele who had diagnosed OCD (hence my cleaning for them, as we were a great match for each other) expressed that they liked the idea, before I formalized the name, to ensure that my name was out of due diligence.
+To be clear, an individual's choice to be offended is not wrong, and that is ok too.

 There you have it.
 Despite all those words, our history was ulimately simple.
 After a 10-year career in software, I woke up on an otherwise normal day - on my best friend's birthday, who had long talked about business dreams in the industry together - and I decided to quit my tech job to clean strangers' homes.
 That was it!
 That's the story.
-Those of us with ADHD tend to be comfortable with risk.
+Those of us with ADHD tend to be comfortable with risk. â€‹

 While I choose to lean into the positive and fun side my neurodivergent traits, the symptoms can of course waver between incredibly powerful and out-of-nowhere debilitating at a given moment.
 The lines that we draw between educating each other about cognitive disorders, navigating them, and celebrating them, is akin to what we programmers call "spaghetti code," and sometimes it's best to simply start over and get help cleaning up the messy expectations around it.
 Our goal is to be intentional, be articulate, and to lean into our strengths to improve quality of life for anyone that we come across.
 As we say during our cleaning and organizing jobs, "it has to get messier before it gets cleaner!"